vectordotdev/vector/docs/DEPRECATION.md

 * Removal or rename of a metric
 * Removal of a feature

-## Notice
+## Lifecycle of a deprecation

+A deprecation goes through three stages: Deprecation, Migration, and Removal.
+These are described below.

+### Deprecation

+A configuration option or feature in Vector is marked as deprecated.

-For deprecations in Vector, we will notify by:
+When this happens, we will notify by:

 * Listing the deprecation in the Deprecations section of the upgrade guide for the release the deprecation was introduced in.
 This will include instructions on how to transition if applicable.